All About Our CSA Membership

 - Friendly customer service – a connection to the people growing your food!

-- High quality produce grown by responsible farmers
+- High quality produce grown by responsible farmers committed to improving soil health, biodiversity and a strong local economy

 - Convenient pick-up locations